Dan Biggar

 He almost looks untouchable right now.
 At 30, and with 79 caps to his name, Dan is at an age where he has been there, seen it, and done it.

 A man at a similar age to Dan is Leigh Halfpenny and he too is having something of a renaissance this season.
-He’s playing some super rugby for the Scarlets and has really seemed to evolve his attacking game under Brad Mooar.
+He’s playing some for the and has really seemed to evolve his attacking game under Brad Mooar.
 He is a real threat again with ball in hand and with Liam Williams ruld out of facing the Azzurri, Leigh is a certain starter for me at full-back at Principality Stadium.

 The only question is which one of them will kick the goals.
 Wales are lucky to have two world class kickers at their disposal and I’m sure there will be a bit of banter flying around on the training ground this week as both players have a competition to see who is on better form.